syncfusion-content/ej2-angular-docs/ej2-angular/grid/adaptive.md

 ## Vertical row rendering

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid introduces vertical row rendering, which displays row elements in a vertical order.
+The Angular Data Grid introduces vertical row rendering, which displays row elements in a vertical order.
 This presentation enhances data visibility in scenarios where a vertical layout is preferable.
 Set the [rowRenderingMode](https://ej2.syncfusion.com/angular/documentation/api/grid#rowrenderingmode) property to `Vertical`.

 > The default row rendering mode is `Horizontal`.